Sales Call Objection Tracking: How AI Catches What You Miss

 Each detected objection is categorized into common objection types:

-Pricing/Budget"That is outside our budget," "We need a lower price point"
+| Pricing/Budget | "That's outside our budget," "We need a lower price point" |

-Timing"We are not looking to make a change until next year," "The timing does not work"
+| Timing | "We're not looking to make a change until next year," "The timing doesn't work" |

-Competition"We are already using Competitor X," "How are you different from Y?"
+| Competition | "We're already using Competitor X," "How are you different from Y?" |

-Authority"I need to run this by my VP," "That is not my decision to make"
+| Authority | "I need to run this by my VP," "That's not my decision to make" |

-Need/Fit"We do not really have that problem," "Our current solution is fine"
+| Need/Fit | "We don't really have that problem," "Our current solution is fine" |

-Implementation"That sounds like a lot of work to set up," "We do not have the resources"
+| Implementation | "That sounds like a lot of work to set up," "We don't have the resources" |

-Risk/Trust"We have not heard of your company," "What if this does not work?"
+| Risk/Trust | "We haven't heard of your company," "What if this doesn't work?" |

-Technical"Does it integrate with our stack?", "We need on-prem deployment"
+| Technical | "Does it integrate with our stack?", "We need on-prem deployment" |

 Using Objection Data for Sales Coaching